oluwabukolaadegboro/Image-Classifier-Project/README.md

 During training, I modified the hyperparameters to suit my desired model.
 To this end, I did a bit of exploration before exploitation.

-At end of this project, the trained network was able to recognize a wide range of flower species.
+At the end of this project, the trained network was able to recognize a wide range of flower species.